-- political and economic instability; - · global health conditions and potential natural disasters; - unexpected changes in regulatory requirements; - · international currency controls and exchange rate fluctuations; - reduced protection for intellectual property rights in some countries; and - · additional vulnerability from terrorist groups targeting U.S. interests abroad.
+- political and economic instability; - · global health conditions and potential natural disasters; - unexpected changes in regulatory requirements, including immigration restrictions, tariffs, and other trade barriers and tax regulations, the enforcement of such requirements by applicable governmental authorities and other legal uncertainty; - · limitations on our ability to repatriate cash from our international operations; - · complexities and additional costs in effectively managing our international operations; - · international currency controls and exchange rate fluctuations; - · reduced protection for intellectual property rights; and - additional vulnerability from terrorist groups targeting U.S. interests abroad.